CentreForDigitalHumanities/I-analyzer/documentation/Indexing-on-server.md

 ### Database-only corpora

 Add the corpus to the database of the indexing server.
 You can use the JSON export/import to do this easily.
-After importing the JSON representation, use the Django admin menu to add the data directory for the corpus (the path to the data on the `/its` share).
+After importing the JSON representation, use the Django admin menu to specify the data directory for the corpus (the path to the data directory on the server).

 ### Python corpora